thomasthaddeus/CyberClubTemplate/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for [Your Project Name], including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for [Cybersecurity Club], including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).

 #### Before Submitting An Enhancement Suggestion

 - **Check the FAQs on the forum where enhancing requests are tracked.** You might find that the enhancement has already been requested or is even being worked on.
-- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Ayourorg) to see if the enhancement has already been suggested.**Continuing the `CONTRIBUTING.md`:
+- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Ayourorg) to see if the enhancement has already been suggested.**
+- Continuing the `CONTRIBUTING.md`:

 ```markdown
 If it has, add a comment to the existing issue instead of opening a new one.